carloditan24/cditan-nodejs-module2/README.md

 node sensorData.js
 ```

-This will insert random sensor data to the databbase every minute and if the data contains info that goes beyond threshold on any of the three indicators, it will send an SMS notification.
+This will insert random sensor data to the database every minute and if the data contains info that goes beyond threshold on any of the three indicators, it will send an SMS notification.

 ---